-Ready to start studying for GRE Quant, but don't know where to begin?
-As we've discussed in our GRE prep classes an in our Webinars, the GRE is not a "Math" test per se.
-Knowledge of core math principles and how and where to apply them is a crucial element of success on the GRE, but this knowledge is by no means sufficient to guarantee a great score.
+Are you ready to start studying for GRE Quantitative, but don’t know where to begin?
+We discuss in our prep courses that the GRE is not a “Math test” per se.
+Knowledge of core math principles and how and where to apply them is a crucial element of success on the GRE!
+But this knowledge is by no means sufficient to guarantee a great score.

 A core principle of preparing for the GRE is to value quality over quantity.
-Unfortunately, it's possible to spend a lot of time spinning your wheels on GRE prep with less than great results.
-You can't just do lost of problems; from your practice you must derive any useful principles and observations about how the problems work and what your strengths and weaknesses are.
+Unfortunately, it’s possible to spend a lot of time spinning your wheels on prep with less than great results.
+You can’t just do tons of problems.
+From your practice, you must derive any useful principles and observations about how the problems work and what your strengths and weaknesses are.

-To create personal strategies for success at the GRE, you must take a diagnostic approach to preparation.
+To create personal strategies, you must take a diagnostic approach to preparation.
 You should attempt problems multiple times, even problems (perhaps especially problems) that you might already understand.
-The following are three possible approaches to GRE Quant problems.
+Let’s go over the three possible approaches to GRE Quantitative problems.

 1: The Textbook Approach